samlaihei/XQz5/README.md

 # XQz5
  Sample of the brightest quasars between 4.5 < z < 5.3.
-The reduced and flux-calibrated spectra are made available in this repository, alongside XQz5_properties.fits, which is a file that outlines the redshifts and measured MgII line properties of QSOs in the sample.
+The reduced and flux-calibrated spectra are made available in this repository, alongside XQz5_properties.fits, which is a file that contains the spectroscopic redshifts and measured MgII line properties of QSOs in the sample.

  For the spectral data fits files, there are only three columns: